Links

 Step 2: Send wethDYDX to the user on a 1-1 proportion basis on Ethereum, and

-Step 3: dYdX Chain validators can also read and ingest the information in the Ethereum Smart Contract such that corresponding DYDX can be distributed to users by validators on the dYdX Chain (if and when deployed) once there is confirmation that Step 1 above is complete and the Ethereum-based DYDX is permanently locked in the Ethereum Smart Contract.
+Step 3: dYdX Chain validators can also read and ingest the information in the wethDYDX Smart Contract such that corresponding DYDX can be distributed to users by validators on the dYdX Chain once there is confirmation that Step 1 above is complete and the ethDYDX is permanently locked in the wethDYDX Smart Contract.

-For users who decide to migrate their ethDYDX tokens to the dYdX Chain using the wethDYDX Smart Contractreferred to in this documentation, the method that users would be credited with DYDX tokens on the dYdX Chain is expected to depend on when they interact with the wethDYDX Smart Contract, as follows:
+For users who migrate(d) their ethDYDX tokens to the dYdX Chain using the wethDYDX Smart Contractreferred to in this documentation, the method that users would be credited with DYDX tokens on the dYdX Chain is expected to depend on when they interact with the wethDYDX Smart Contract, as follows:

-• Step 3(b): If a user interacts with the wethDYDX Smart Contract after Genesis, then each dYdX Chain validator participating in the consensus process would read the event information of the wethDYDX Smart Contract and allocate DYDX tokens on the dYdX Chain to a given user’s dYdX Chain address based on the corresponding amount (1-1) of ethDYDX tokens that the user sent to the wethDYDX Smart Contract.
-Note, a user who interacts with the wethDYDX Smart Contract after the relevant cut-off time referred to above but before Genesis would be credited with L1 dYdX Chain tokens by the dYdX Chain validators in the blocks confirmed after Genesis.
+• Step 3(b): If a user interacts with the wethDYDX Smart Contract (after Genesis), then each dYdX Chain validator participating in the consensus process would read the event information of the wethDYDX Smart Contract and allocate DYDX tokens on the dYdX Chain to a given user’s dYdX Chain address based on the corresponding amount (1-1) of ethDYDX tokens that the user sent to the wethDYDX Smart Contract.

 Contract Design